-Employers are often skeptical about pair programming, as it takes up the time of two developers working on a single feature.
-In a saturated market, where processes revolve around resource optimization it sometimes feels counter-intuitive for (senior) management to understand why pair programming is a good practice.
+Employers are often sceptical about pair programming, as it takes up the time of two developers working on a single feature.
+In a saturated market, where processes revolve around resource optimization, it sometimes feels counter-intuitive for (senior) management to understand why pair programming is a good practice.

 Truth be told — if you take cost into consideration, it is indeed more expensive for two developers to work on a single task that can otherwise be completed by one.

-However, the ROI of pair programming is greater, when you consider less tangible advantages — like increased productivity and smaller technical debt.
+However, the ROI of pair programming is greater, when you consider less tangible advantages.
+For instance , increased productivity and smaller technical debt.

 Our Take On The Matter

-In our own experience, our colleagues admit that they code smarter and more carefully, in order to impress their coding buddy or simply to avoid embarrassment from poorly written code — something an individual programmer doesn’t automatically think or do, especially in encapsulated projects.
-Additionally, the process cuts the amount of bugs from the final version and facilitates a faster release, ultimately leveraging the cost of development.
+In our own experience, our colleagues admit that they code smarter and more carefully, in order to impress their coding buddy or simply to avoid embarrassment from poorly written code .
+Something an individual programmer doesn’t automatically think or do, especially in encapsulated projects.
+Additionally, the process cuts the number of bugs from the final version and facilitates a faster release, ultimately leveraging the cost of development.

 In fact, surveys show that 90% of developers asked about pair programming, report they enjoyed it more than working alone.
 It’s natural human behaviour — we feel more at ease when there’s a person we trust overseeing our progress.